 A chicken found dead in the yard, but without any missing parts, was likely attacked by a dog.
 Dogs kill for sport.
 When a bird stops moving, the dog loses interest — often to chase after another bird.

 Like dogs, weasels and their relations (ferrets, fishers, martens, mink, and so forth) also kill for sport.
 If you find bloodied bodies surrounded by scattered feathers, you were likely visited by one of them.
-Weasels can slip into a coop through an opening as small as 1 inch, and a family pack can do significant damage to a flock in an amazingly short time.
+Weasels can slip into a coop through an opening as small as one inch, and a family pack can do significant damage to a flock in an amazingly short time.

 Which parts are missing from a dead bird can help you identify the culprit.
 A chicken found next to a fence or in a pen with its head missing was likely the victim of a raccoon that reached in, grabbed the bird, and pulled its head through the wire.